 The mask’s ingredients have a better chance of coming into contact with the skin than other substances.
 You’re left with skin that’s incredibly balanced with fewer oily issues.

 In essence, rubber-like ingredients create a thick layer of hydrating power on your face.

 Why It’s Best for This Type of Skin: The mask tightly adheres to your skin so it has no choice but to absorb the nutrients.

-Homemade Recipe: Consider the Aqua Moist Water Rubber Mask because DIY masks are hard to come by.
+Consider the Aqua Moist Water Rubber Mask because DIY masks are hard to come by.